saramiotto/dncs-lab/README.md

     hostc.vm.provider "virtualbox" do |vb|
     vb.memory = 512
     end

+##Command used
+Before starting configuring our network we needed to check the correspondency between the interfaces names and the specifications given in the assignment so we used the command dsmeg | grep -i eth to do that.
+All the other commands are preceded by the keyword 'sudo' to make them execute by the superuser.
+So here it is a brief summery of the commands used.
+In the following paragraphs we will go deeply into them: ip addr add [ip_address] dev [interface]: assignes an IP address to each interface;
+ip link set dev [interface] up: activates the interface;
+ip link add link [original_interface] name [VLAN] type vlan id [tag]: creates a VLAN named [VLAN] from the interface [original_interface] and that add the tag [tag] to the traffic passing through that VLAN;
+sysctl -w net.ipv4.ip_forward=1: enables the IPv4 forwarding in the two routers;
+ip route add [addresses_covered] via [address] dev [interface]: creates a route that takes all the traffic to the addresses included in the network [addresses_covered] and direct it to the [address] passing from the [interface];
 ## Devices Configuration
-We then started to configure each device that was previously mentioned.
+Then we started to configure each device that was previously mentioned.
 ### Switch
-For our Switch, we have already found the first four lines in the `switch.sh` provided template.
+Speaking of our Switch, we had already found the first four lines in the `switch.sh` provided template.
 These lines allows us to install some useful Vlans configuration's tools.
-We then added, with the command `add-br`, a bridge and configured the different ports that we'll need.
-At the end, we used the command `sudo ip link set dev` to start the network interfaces.
+Then we added, with the command `add-br`, a bridge and configured the different ports that we would have needed.
+In the end, we used the command `sudo ip link set dev` to start the network interfaces.
     export DEBIAN_FRONTEND=noninteractive
     apt-get update
     apt-get install -y tcpdump